Thanks to Chasity from Ohio for allowing me to use this gorgeous photo in this post.

 This article relates to my previous Strategies for managing out-of-gamut clothing post, which I suggest you read first if you haven’t done so already.

 Red clothing is a hassle, isn’t it.
-Well, any vivid-colored clothing can be, but red seems to plague us most often.
+Well, any vivid-coloured clothing can be, but red seems to plague us most often.
 Check out this photo.
 That red outfit is as cute as all get-out, and so wonderfully bright!
-It makes you swoon (although it also burns a cyan imprint on your retina if you look at it for too long!!!).
+It makes you swoon (although it also burns a cyan imprint on your retina if you look at it for too long!).

 But there are two problems.
 Inter-related problems, but different.